← Back to Grammar

 • Estar is used for temporary states, locations, and conditions

-When to Use Ser:
+When to Use SER - The DOCTOR Trick

-Origin (where someone/something is from)
+Origin - where someone/something is from

-When to Use Estar:
+When to Use ESTAR - The PLACE Trick

-Action (ongoing actions with gerund)
+Action - ongoing actions with gerund

-Condition (temporary states, emotions, health)
+Condition - temporary states, emotions, health

-Structure & Formation
+🏗️Structure & Formation

-🤔 Why Spanish Has Two "To Be" Verbs (And English Has One)
+Why Spanish Has Two "To Be" Verbs

 English speakers often struggle with ser vs estar because English only has one "to be" verb.
 Spanish developed two different verbs to express different types of existence and states.

-🇬🇧 English: One Verb for Everything
+English: One Verb

 I am tall (permanent)